Technius/technius.github.io/docs/blog/review/optimizing-ffxiv-trust-exp-with-ilp.md

 The general idea is to mathematically model an optimization problem as an ILP problem, and then use an off-the-shelf ILP solver to that can efficiently search for a solution to the problem.
+Once we obtain a solution to the ILP problem, we can transform it into a solution for the original optimization problem.

 An ILP problem can be formally defined as follows: